 Even the show's writers know how bad ''Bugs'' is — they mocked the episode in season 4's ''The Monster at the End of This Book.''
 Cliché-riddled (a Native American curse is behind the bugs) and replete with gross visuals, ''Bugs'' clearly indicates a show still trying to figure out its tone and style.
-Early episodes of Supernatural pulled from the vast wealth of horror shows and films to come before it, but in ''Bugs'' they forgot to make things scary and just left a disgusting hour for fans to watch.
+Early episodes of Supernatural pulled from the vast wealth of horror shows and films that came before the series, but in ''Bugs'', they forgot to make things scary and just left fans with a disgusting hour.

 While Dean heads off to explain to Ben that Lisa going on a date isn't an ''emergency,'' Sam is left to work a case involving a dead sister, a kidney transplant, and a lot of mannequins.
 Of all the things to haunt, mannequins just aren't scary.
 And neither are kidney transplants.
 Plus, brother separation is never ideal.